-19 Deferred tax assets (continued)
+18 Deferred tax assets (continued)

-The Group has unrecognized gross tax losses of \$168.2m (2021: \$157.5m) to carry forward against future taxable income.
+The Group has unrecognized gross tax losses of \$171.0m (2022: \$168.2m) to carry forward against future taxable income which has not been recognised due to uncertainty over it's recoverability.

 Deferred tax assets and liabilities are only offset where there is a legally enforceable right of offset and there is an intention to settle the balances net.
 The deferred tax balances are analysed below:-